sib-swiss/intermediate-python-training/README.md

 This course material expects that participants are already familiar familiar with the Python syntax, environment, and the most common commands.

-opics that will be covered in this course include:
+Topics that will be covered in this course include:

  * Parsing, transforming, and exploring data using Pandas
  * Performing statistical simulation and testing with Numpy/Scipy